veerapallys/MyRoverServiceAPI/README.md

   "earthDate": "2021-06-30"
 }
 ```
-The roverName can have one of these values {Perseverance,Curiosity,Opportunity,Spirit}.
+# Rover Names

 These are the rovers that  NASA API has currently.
 If any new rover is added, it can be added to RoversEnum.cs  file.
+ - Perseverance
+ - Curiosity
+ - Opportunity
+ - Spirit

+**Output**

-Output : The success response would be the list of images in a zip file that can be downloaded.
+1. The success response would be the list of images in a zip file that can be downloaded.
+2. If a given rover is not found, it would return 400 status code with a message.
+3. If images are not available for a given date, it would return 400 status code with a message.
+4. If too many queries happen within the window time limited by NASA API, then 429 status code would be returned.

+# Application Settings

 The appsettings.json file has following default values for rover that can be modified
 ```